 Low business seasons – for business owners

-This could be in loss of a loved one, family member, a miscarriage, a friend or something you held close to your heart.
+This could be in the loss of a loved one, family member, a miscarriage, a friend, or something you held close to your heart.
 Loss causes heartbreaks, which can make us go through some very dark moments in our lives.

 Lack of motivation

 You know those mornings you wake up and don’t want to get out of bed?
 It happens to most of us.
-You know you have things to do but your body, heart and mind is just not up for it.
-This periods last from a day to even months.
+You know you have things to do but your body, heart, and mind are just not up for it.
+This period lasts from a day to even months.

 Illness and recovery

 A long time of illness leaves someone feeling weak and sensitive.
 Depending on the kind of illness, the recovery period varies, and sometimes it takes months.